 After I get various search engine indexes on my website, it gets listed on the internet, but I don’t stop there.
 I start doing the targeted website promotions using SEO’s pay-per-click marketing, sending links on social media, LinkedIn, and posting Google Local Marketing.

 Having a strong social media presence for my business is a key factor.
-I do this by engaging and hiring internet marketing agencies.
-They do a great job of ensuring my website reaches my target audience.
-I also take advantage of other basic internet marketing strategies, such as email and affiliate marketing, which helps promote my website.
+I do this by posting relevant and interesting content related to my business.
+Since building a strong social media presence requires regular posting, I hired an agency and they do a great job of ensuring my website reaches my target audience.
+They make use of software that helps social media scheduling for agencies.
+I also take advantage of other basic internet marketing strategies, such as email and affiliate marketing, which help promote my website.
 Creating business pages on different social media platforms has also helped me reach a wide segment of my target audience.

 I find it crucial for social media to have a relevant and exciting content update on the pages regularly.
 However, I find it very time consuming to have an excellent social media presence.
 I would advise freelancers to hire professional marketers and social media managers to handle any campaigns you might run on your pages.
 This leaves you with adequate time to deal with your key freelancing trade.